 Eid without loved ones

 After my father passed away, Eid became a much more subdued affair.
-My mother still went through the motions, but she seemed saddened by the fact that my father’s relatives had all but forgotten her.
-Many would drive past our house to Aunty Dija’s house down the road, and not drop in to greet my mother for Eid.
+My mother still went through the motions, but she was saddened by the fact that my father’s relatives had all but forgotten her.
+Many would drive past our house to Aunty Dija’s house down the road, and not even bother to drop in to greet my mother for Eid.

 Another Ramadhan is at an end and Eid al Fitr is nearly upon us.
 I pray that Allah accepts our worship and that we remember the lessons learnt during the blessed month.

 Help me to provide you with more delicious recipes by sharing these recipes with your family and friends, and please remember to like and comment if you enjoyed this post.

 Want more?
 To get new recipes delivered straight to your inbox, subscribe to Tantalise My Taste Buds.